-When Russ and I first signed up to facilitate Thrive small groups I was nervous.
+When Russ and I first signed up in 2008 to facilitate Thrive small groups I was nervous.
 Thrive is an 8 week marriage curriculum created by Northpoint Community Church.
 We still experienced conflict regularly.
 We still had days when we would get angry with each other.
 How were we equipped to lead other married couples?
-Sometimes couples in the Thrive group were married even longer than us at the time, which was 5 years.
+Sometimes couples in the Thrive group were married even longer than us, which was 5 years at the time.

 During the first evening of all our groups, Russ and I share our marriage story.
 After we finished sharing the good, the bad and the ugly, a wife in all seriousness asked why we were the ones chosen to lead the group.
 Apparently, we appeared pretty messed up.